onsonr/sonr/README.md

 # Sonr Core
-#Core

 **Sonr Core** is a module for common interfaces used by the following repositories: `sonr-io/highway`, `sonr-io/motor`, and `sonr-io/sonr`.

 ## Description

 Sonr is building the most immersive DWeb experience for both Users and Developers alike.
 We believe the best way to onboard the next billion users is to create a cohesive end-to-end platform that’s composable and interoperable with all existing protocols.

 For this we built our Networking layer in [Libp2p](“https://libp2p.io”) and our Layer 1 Blockchain with [Starport](“https://starport.com”).
 Our network comprises of two separate nodes: [Highway](“https://github.com/sonr-io/highway”) and [Motor](“https://github.com/sonr-io/motor”), which each have a specific use case on the network.

 ## Getting Started